2026 Edition · Updated monthly · Independent research

 Same meals, same scoring, two reviewers.
 The biggest matchups from our 2026 cycle.

-Welling vs. MyFitnessPal
+Welling vs. PlateLens

 MyFitnessPal owns database breadth; Welling owns logging speed, AI accuracy, and adherence.
 For most users starting fresh in 2026, Welling is the stronger pick.